caseysoftware/contactually-php/README.md

  *  There doesn't seem to be a way to remove the results of a Contact->ignore()
  *  After you create a resource, you don't get a reference back to it in the response body or the Location header as you'd expect.
 In order to find the resource, you must search for it
  *  Sometimes when you create a resource, you get back a 201 (Buckets) and sometimes you get back a 200 (Contacts)
+ *  The pagination of the Contact search results never returns more than ten results from the API regardless of the specified limit

 These oddities are related to my implementation of the helper library: